SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_RFGW-1-D.md

 ## About

-The Cisco RFGW-1-D driver allows to monitor and control a Cisco RF Gateway 1 device.
+The Cisco RFGW-1-D connector allows to monitor and control a Cisco RF Gateway 1 device.
 Different parameters of the device can be viewed and different settings can be set to a preferred value.

-### Ranges of the driver
+### Version Info

 <table>
 <colgroup>